datasciencecampus/iati-partner-search/docs/overview.md

 > checks to ensure data is both available and compliant with the IATI schema.
 If there’s a problem, you’ll be notified by email [^ canarysource]

-Note that thhis tool is opt-in.
+Note that this tool is opt-in.

 ### [iati-decipher](https://iati-decipher.publishwhatyoufund.org/)
 > Browser plugins for deciphering IATI organisation files.